G-Node/python-odml/doc/tutorial.rst

-    While maintaining the relation to the actual raw-data, odML can help to collect all metadata which are usually distributed over several files and formats, and to store them unitetly which facilitates sharing data and metadata.
+    While maintaining the relation to the actual raw-data, odML can help to collect all metadata which are usually distributed over several files and formats, and to store them unitedly which facilitates sharing data and metadata.

 Key features of odML
     - open, XML based language, to collect, store and share metadata
     - Machine- and human-readable
+    - Python-odML library
     - Interactive odML-Editor
-    - Python-odML library

 -------------------------------------------------------------------------------